 A team of astronauts travels through a wormhole in search of a planet that might support mankind.

 It had been a long time since I’d seen this movie.
 Actually, I can tell you the exact moment I last watched this: November 7th, 2014 around 7:00 in the evening, in an IMAX theater (I feel like I’m about to start detailing a crime scene).
 I only saw this movie once before rewatching it for the first time last night.
 Why?
 Well, I thought the first two hours and twenty minutes of this film were absolutely spellbinding- brilliantly executed, intriguing and foreboding, intense and sometimes funny; it was perfectly acted, the music was dazzling, and the visual effects were out of this world.
-Then, the third act came, and took me completely out of the movie.
+Then, the third act came and it took me completely out of the movie.
 The first time through this film I thought the third act was wildly misjudged and a whimper of a way to end this otherwise epic space odyssey.
 I disliked the ending so much that even though I owned the film on Blu Ray, I’d never gone out of my way to watch it again until last night.
-Upon my second rewatch, anticipating the ending, I enjoyed the film a bit more, but I still maintain that it has problems.
+Upon my second watch, anticipating the ending, I enjoyed the film a bit more, but I still maintain that it has problems.

 "Mankind was born on Earth; it was never meant to die here."